shapeshed/shapeshed.com/content/post/domain_forwarding_in_apache.md

     /etc/init.d/httpd restart

 All done!
-So now when you hit www.ilovemonkeys.com, monkeysarecool.co.uk or monkeysrockmyworld.co.uk you will be forwarded monkeyworld.com, with the address being changed as well.
+So now when you hit `www.ilovemonkeys.com`, `monkeysarecool.co.uk` or `monkeysrockmyworld.co.uk` you will be forwarded `www.monkeyworld.com`, with the address being changed as well.

  [1]: http://httpd.apache.org/docs/2.2/vhosts/
  [2]: http://httpd.apache.org/docs/2.2/mod/mod_rewrite.html